 "If You Give a Child a Book..."

 How would you finish this sentence?
-At KBZK, we believe giving children books can take them new places, open their imaginations, fuel big dreams, plant the seeds for future success and help break the cycle of poverty.
-Children who lack ongoing access to a rich selection of books spend far less time reading, resulting in lower reading proficiency and a struggle to complete high school and prepare for the world beyond.
-Unfortunately, many children in low-income neighborhoods lack access to the quality books they need to become competent readers.
-That’s where our annual “If You Give a Child a Book …” campaign in partnership with the Scripps Howard Fund, puts books in the hands of these children.
+At KBZK, we believe giving children books can take them new places, plant the seeds for future success and help break the cycle of poverty.
+Children who lack access to a variety of books spend far less time reading, resulting in lower reading proficiency and struggle to complete high school.
+Unfortunately, many children in low-income neighborhoods lack access to the books they need to become competent readers.
+Our annual “If You Give a Child a Book …” campaign, in partnership with the Scripps Howard Fund, puts books in the hands of these children.

 Partnering with Title I schools

-This year, KBZK and the Scripps Howard Fund will partner with Saddle Peak Elementary School to reach underserved children living in poverty, with a special focus on the critical kindergarten through third grade years when children are still learning to read.
+Each year, KBZK and the Scripps Howard Fund partner with local schools to reach underserved children living in poverty, with a special focus on the critical kindergarten through third grade years when children are still learning to read.
 For this age group, there is no replacement for beloved books that a child can return to over and over.
 Yet, just as the formal learning process begins in school, many childhood literacy programs focused on kindergarten readiness end, leaving children with few resources to reinforce reading outside the classroom.
 That’s where our work with the Scripps Howard Fund begins.

 Building home libraries

 The teachers at our local schools are extraordinary educators who are dedicated to giving students the tools they need to read.
 The annual “If You Give a Child a Book …” campaign reinforces their work by helping students build home libraries – filling them with books children have chosen themselves.

 Giving children the power of choice